jrollman123/ST558_Project2/ST558_Project2.md

 | Single Regression Tree Model |  1034.69|      0.59|
 | Boosted Tree Model           |  1136.74|      0.50|

-Based on the testing data performance, it looks like the single regression tree would produced better results.
-This could be due to the stochastic nature of splitting the data set into a test and training set.
+Based on the testing data performance, Single Regression Tree Model would be the more optimal model.
+This could also be affected by the stochastic nature of splitting the data set into a test and training set.
 Further work could be done to make sure both test and training set are equally representative.